IN SHORT

 The most serious situations are related to the loss of cooling of a reactor and subsequent meltdown of the reactor core.

-In connection with the establishment of the new port of call in Tromsø and the visit of a nuclear-powered aircraft carrier in Oslo, DSA has assessed the possible consequences of such a scenario for a number of different weather situations.
+In connection with the establishment of the port of call in Tromsø and the visit of a nuclear-powered aircraft carrier in Oslo, DSA has assessed the possible consequences of such a scenario for a number of different weather situations.

 Security and preparedness